zhwanFaeq/Sat-Portfolios/README.md

-## This is Portfolios that SAT Institute students created for their first project.
+## This is Portfolios that SAT students created for their first project.

 Xanda Nawzad [Portfolio](https://github.com/XandaNawzad/portfolio-xanda) | [View](https://xandanawzad.netlify.app/) </br>